 The reason we want to use these templates or Book Bolt is because we have to create Book Covers.
 Each book cover is going to need to be tweaked to make sure that they are the right size for the book you are uploading depending on the number of pages of your book.
 With more pages inside your interior, the bigger the spine of these books, which can throw everything out of whack if you do not do them properly.

 Grab the 3 day trial of Book Bolt so that you can follow along.
-(Or Use Coupon Code: NICHEPURSUITS to get 70% off).
+(Or Use Coupon Code: NP20 to get 20% off).

 Log in to the software and then from the upper right hand menu, select the Book Bolt Designer.